dylangtsao/pygame-flapping-bird/README.md

 # pygame-flapping-bird
-Implementation of a simple game of flapping bird using Pygame.
+Implementation of a simple game of flapping bird using pygame.